Mary Chong (Vice President)

-Mary is a State Counsel at the Attorney-General’s Chambers in Singapore, where she advises on all matters of public international law, including the law of immunities, international organisations law, treaties, human rights and the law of the sea.
-She is currently specialising in international dispute settlement and has recently accepted a fellowship from the International Tribunal for the Law of the Sea in Hamburg.
-She completes her Master of International Dispute Settlement (MIDS) from the Graduate Institute in Geneva and Geneva University in August 2018.
-She also holds a Bachelor of Laws from the National University of Singapore.
+Mary is a State Counsel at the Attorney-General’s Chambers in Singapore, where she advises on all matters of public international law, with a focus on the law of the sea, international security law, international environmental law and international dispute settlement.
+She holds an LL.M. in International Dispute Settlement (MIDS) from the Graduate Institute in Geneva and Geneva University (graduating top of her class) and a Bachelor of Laws from the National University of Singapore.
+She was a fellow at the International Tribunal for the Law of the Sea in 2018/19.
 She attended the ILS in 2017.

 Verity Robson (President)

 Verity is the Chief of Legal Services in the Comprehensive Nuclear-Test-Ban Treaty Organization in Vienna.
 She was previously the Legal Counsellor at the Permanent Mission of the United Kingdom to the United Nations and other International Organisations in Geneva.
 Prior to that diplomatic posting, she served as an international law adviser in the UK’s Foreign and Commonwealth Office and Equalities Office, and as the Deputy Solicitor to the Al-Sweady Inquiry, a judicial investigation into alleged violations of international law by British armed forces in Iraq.
 Verity holds degrees from the University of St Andrews; SOAS, University of London; and the University of Edinburgh, where she was awarded most distinguished graduate in the School of Law.
 She has been admitted as a Solicitor of the Senior Courts of England and Wales and in Scotland.
 She attended the ILS in 2017.